antirez/neural-redis/README.md

 This example was not practical perhaps but shows well the power of the neural network in non linear tasks.

+Case study: Sentiment Analysis
+===

+Neural Redis is not the right tool for advanced NLP tasks, and for sentiment analysis, which is a very hard problem, there are RNNs and other, more complex tools, that can provide state of art results.

+However exactly for the same reason, SA is a very good example to show how to model problems, and that even the simplest of the intuitions can allow Neural Redis to handle problems in a decent way, even if far from the top specialized systems, after a training of 5 minutes or so.

+This case study is based on the source code inside the examples directory called `sentiment.rb`.
+It uses a very popular dataset used for sentiment analysis benchmarking, composed of 2000 movies reviews, 1000 which are positive, and 1000 negative.

+The reviews are like the following:

+    It must be some sort of warped critical nightmare: the best movie of the year would be a summer vehicle, a jim carrey vehicle at that.
+    And so it is.
+The truman show is the most perplexing, crazed, paranoid and rib-tickling morality play i've seen since i-don't-know-when.

+Normally we should try to do the best we can do in order to pre-process the data, but we are lazy dogs, so we don't do anything at all.
+However we still need to map our inputs and outputs to meaningful parameters.
+For the outputs, it's trivial, is a categorization task:
+*negative or positive*.
+But how do we map words to inputs?

+Normally you assign different words to different IDs, and then use such IDs as indexes.
+This creates two problems in our case:

+1. We need to select a vocabulary.
+Usually this is done in a pre-processing stage where we potentially examine a non-annotated large corpus of text.
+But remember that we are lazy?
+2. "very good" and "not good" have very different meanings, we can't stop to single words, otherwise our result is likely be disappointing.

+So I did the following.
+Let's say our network is composed of 3000 inputs, 100 hidden units, and the 2 outputs for the classification.

+We split the initial inputs into two sites: 1500 of inputs just take the single words.
+The other 1500 inputs, we use for combinations of two words.
+What I did was to just use hashing to index the text to the input
+units:

+    INDEX_1 = HASH(word) % 1500
+    INDEX_2 = 1500 + (HASH(word + next_word) % 1500)

+This is a bit crazy, I'm curious to know if it's something that people tried in the past, since different words and different combinations of words will hash to the same, so we'll get a bit less precise results, however it is unlikely that words *polarized* in the opposite direction (positive VS negative) will hash to the same bucket, if we use enough inputs.

+So each single word and combination of words is a "vote" in the input unit.
+As we scan the sentences to give the votes, we also sum all the single votes we gave, so that we finally normalize to make sure all our inputs summed will give "1".
+This way the sentiment analysis does not depend by the length of the sentence.

+While this approach is very simple, it works and produces a NN in a few seconds that can score 80% in the 2000 movies dataset.
+I just spent a couple of hours on it, probably it's possible to do much better with a more advanced scheme.
+However the gist of this use case is: be creative when trying to map your data to the neural network.

+If you run `sentiment.rb` you'll see the network quickly converging and at the end, you'll be able to type sentences that the NN will classify as positive or negative:

+    nn_id=7 cycle=61 key=sentiment ... classerr=21.500000
+    nn_id=7 cycle=62 key=sentiment ... classerr=20.333334

+    Best net so far can predict sentiment polarity 78.17 of times

+    Imagine and type a film review sentence:

+    > WTF this movie was terrible
+    Negativity: 0.99966669082641602
+    Positivity: 0.00037576013710349798

+    > Good one
+    Negativity: 0.28475716710090637
+    Positivity: 0.73368257284164429

+    > This is a masterpiece
+    Negativity: 2.219095662781001e-08
+    Positivity: 0.99999994039535522

+Of course you'll find a number of sentences that the net will classify in the wrong way...
+However the longer sentence you type and more similar to an actual movie review, the more likely it can predict it correctly.

 API reference
 ===